-Sideline Assessment - Maddocks Score "I am going to ask you a few guestions, please listen carefully and give your best effort."

-Modified Maddocks questions (1 point for each c orrect answer)

-At what venue are we at today?
-0 1
+Sideline Assessment - Maddocks Score "I am going to ask you a few questions, please listen carefully and give your best effort."
+Modified Maddocks questions (1 point for each correct answer) 0 1 At what venue are we at today?
+0 1 Who scored last in this match?
+0 1 0 1 What team did you play last week/game?

-Which half is it now?
-0 1

-Who scored last in this match?
-0 1

-What team did you play last week/game?
-0 1

 Did your team win the last game?
-0 1

-Maddocks score

-Maddocks score is validated for sideline diagnosis of concussion only and is not included in SCAT 2 summary score for serial testing.
+0 1 Maddocks score Maddocks score is validated for sideline diagnosis of concussion only and is not included in SCAT 2 summary score for serial testing.